bet4a/d3wiki/Colors.md

 <a name="hsl_brighter" href="#hsl_brighter">#</a> hsl.<b>brighter</b>([<i>k</i>])

 Returns a brighter copy of this color.
 The lightness channel is multiplied by 0.7 ^ *-k*.
-The the gamma value *k* is omitted, it defaults to 1.
+If the gamma value *k* is omitted, it defaults to 1.

 <a name="hsl_darker" href="#hsl_darker">#</a> hsl.<b>darker</b>([<i>k</i>])

 Returns a darker copy of this color.
 The lightness channel is multiplied by 0.7 ^ *k*.
-The the gamma value *k* is omitted, it defaults to 1.
+If the gamma value *k* is omitted, it defaults to 1.

 <a name="hsl_rgb" href="#hsl_rgb">#</a> hsl.<b>rgb</b>()